 If you’re looking for creative recipes using sweet potatoes, we’ve got you covered.
 Check out this Sweet Potato Waffle Rosti, this Soothing Sweet Potato and Beet Soup, these Sweet Potato and Apple Latkes, and these Sweet Potato Stuffed Shells With Cashew Alfredo.

 Hearty Black Bean Soup/One Green Planet

-Black beans are a great option for a warming meal, and they’re nutritious and beneficial on our digestion.
+Black beans are a great option for a warming meal, and they’re nutritious and beneficial to our digestion.
 These beans contain a high amount of fiber, including resistant starch, which the friendly bacteria in our guts feed on.
 Rich in protein and nutrients such as copper, manganese, vitamin B1, phosphorus, protein, magnesium, and iron, research also indicates that black beans may help protect against colorectal cancer.

 Need inspiration to use up black beans?
 Give these Butternut Squash Black Bean Enchiladas, this Mexican Refried Bean Pizza, these Black Bean Meatballs With Tomato Coconut Sauce, or this Black Bean and Vegetable Cottage Pie With Cauliflower Potato Mash a try.

 Comforting Miso and Ginger Soup/One Green Planet

 Looking for more gut-friendly foods and comforting recipes that will warm you up this winter?
 Here are a few articles that might interest you: